atomictag/incremental-bars/README.md

 ### Extensions and future work

-The version of this library that [we](http://oneoverzero.net) use in production supports a number of additional functionality that are a bit hard to explain and even harder to publish in open source without investing time that we don't really have.
-In random order:
+The version of this library that [we](http://oneoverzero.net) use in production supports some extra additional functionality that is a bit hard to explain and even harder to publish in open source without investing time that we don't really have.
+Perhaps some of this may inspire you to tinker around with it:

-- Extension of the incremental-dom API to get a handle of the 'current' element from within a helper (which is not so easy to get hold of from a template).
+- Instrumentation of the incremental-dom API to get a handle of the 'current' element from within a helper (which is not so easy to get hold of from a template).
 Useful for a huge number of things.

 - Based on the above instrumentation, various helpers to animate elements, especially a really cool helper to recycle and re-order the elements of lists where the items change position

 - Atomic changes.
-Say you have a huge template and a button the state of which can change from enabled/disabled depending on some value that can change.
+Say you have a huge template and a `button` the state of which can change from enabled/disabled depending on some value.
 Of course the whole template can be re-rendered and, by design, incremental-dom only apply changes to the parts of the DOM that need to change.
 Still it's a waste to execute the whole list of instructions and helpers just to add/remove an attribute in a very specific place.
 To address this we have introduced state-awareness in the templates so that something like the following:

       /* ... huge html here ... */